edgeNEXUS/flightPATH/README.md

 Rules can be modified to suit your needs under: `Library > flightPATH`.

-To assign rules to Virtual Services go to: `IP Services > IP Services > Virtual Services > flightPATH`.
+To assign rules to Virtual Services go to: `Services > IP Services > Virtual Services > flightPATH`.

 ### User Guide